-Research in Sweden is wide-ranging and well-respected internationally, making Sweden a strong option for your PhD studies.
+Research in Sweden is wide-ranging and well-respected internationally, making Sweden a strong choice for your PhD/doctoral studies.

 The Swedish PhD